Visma-Snowplow-Product-Insights/hiring-assignments/README.md

 Create a XX that:

 Goal:
-- Know how to deploy microservices
+- Deploy microservice on Kubernetes
 - Know how to

 ## Delivery